mpeeters/collective.recipe.sphinxbuilder/src/collective/recipe/sphinxbuilder/docs/options.rst

         Specify the build documentation root.

     source (default: `{build-directory}/source`)
-        Speficy the source directory of documentation.
+        Specify the source directory of documentation.

     outputs (default: `html`)
         Multiple-line value that defines what kind of output to produce.